CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-tutorial.md

 ## Perform a light-weight pre-porcessing on data files using fast I/O local disks

-We sometimes come across situation where we have to handle uncommonly large number of smaller files that can cause heavy I/O load on supercomputing environment.
+We sometimes come across situations where we have to handle an uncommonly large number of smaller files that can cause heavy I/O load on supercomputing environment.
 In order to facilitate such operations, CSC provides fast local disk areas in login and compute nodes.

 In order to identify such directories in login nodes, use the following command: